 A good source for datasheets can be found here, less obsolete types, and for those daunted by math, the liberty has been taken to create a zipped Excel file that includes useful conversions and formulae, which can be found here.
 Any functional errors, as with those in these pages and any correspondence, are entirely mine as I am human too.

 All the designs featured have been built and tested, if not by the author, then by others whose experience is attested.
-This has been a very interesting but, by necessity, specialist project ('audiophools' beware) that has grown beyond expectation (some 8 years later to 6 floppies with 674 files, some 608 of these being gifs, and 69 pages) as the first index page shows.
+This has been a very interesting but, by necessity, specialist project ('audiophools' beware) that has grown beyond expectation (some 8 years later to 6 floppies with 674 files, some 608 of these being gifs, and 69 web pages - more than 500 printed ones) as the first index page shows.
 A zip-file of all the above is available for those who require no banner ads, glitches or faster access to the files offered.

 The feedback has been excellent and I am grateful for it.
 If any philosophical point can be raised by the exercise it is probably that there is more than one way of achieving the same goal, the simplest and most succinct solutions usually being the most successful, as there is with other subjects and most of life.
 The sheer diversity of means by which it is possible to fulfill a function, each with it's own attendant miriads of details, impresses.